 You should contact your GP if you or a family member has a condition that you or your pharmacist cannot treat.
-Your GP practice will be able to offer you a range of appointment options, including evening and weekend appointments based across three hubs.

-Urgent Treatment Centre (including walk-in access)
+Urgent Treatment (including walk in)

 If you experience toothache, try to relieve the problem with painkillers in the first instance.
 If the problem persists then you should make an appointment to see your dentist.
 If you do not have a dentist, you can access dental services by ringing: 0161 476 9649 and someone will be able to make you an appointment for routine or urgent care.
 Urgent care advice at weekends and outside normal surgery hours (6.30pm to 8am) is available by calling: 0161 337 2246.